 The triumph of the monarchy in England was reflected in further grants of North American territory to courtiers – the Carolinas began being settled under wealthy landowners from 1668, and William Penn, a wealthy and well-connected Quaker, was granted a huge amount of land just north of Delaware in 1681, allowing him to found the new colony of Pennsylvania (Delaware itself was attached to this grant the following year).

-By this time, the merchants of New England had developed their maritime trade to the point where they challenged that of English merchants.
+By this time, the merchants of New England had developed their maritime trade to the point where they posed a challenge to English merchants.
 New England business interests were also beginning to develop a manufacturing base in the colonies, rather than being content to import manufactured goods from the mother country.
 According to the mercantilist view, however, the colonists should instead be focussing on developing a trade in raw materials produced in the colonies, to support the commerce and industry of the mother country.
 They had no business (the English government thought) to be developing a manufacturing base or engaging in trade with other colonies such as the Caribbean islands, let alone with other countries.

 To this end, the government of the Dominion of New England attempted to enforce the Navigation Acts more forcefully than before.
 From the start, this was deeply resented by the colonials.